Home - Behavioral tips you must keep in mind while travelling to Thailand

 If you are entering a thai home, it is appreciated to take off your shoes.

 This tip is especially for couples and honeymooners.
 Whether you are out on a romantic escape with your husband or planned out a special vacation on your girlfriend’s birthday PDA is a complete no. Don’t be the centre of attention for every passerby and avoid being under the eyes of the moral police.

-The Thailand trip was totally the best getaway for me.
+The Thailand trip was totally the best Gateway for me.
 Bangkok really impressed me with its happening lifestyle, delicious delicacies and temples.
 Koh Samui was a heavenly experience.
 The Bo Phut was the favorite place, where the sunrise and sunset views were simply breathtaking.
-Thanks for arranging such a wonderful getaway for me.
+Thanks for arranging such a wonderful Gateway for me.